 Yep, they sure do.
 And ‘everyone’ is right.
 However if you’re spending more time on attempting to design a website when that’s not your forte, you’re wasting time you could be spending in the field making actual money!

-Enter… Facebook.
+Enter… Facebook and Instagram.
 Yes, that social media platform that makes some cringe and others square eyed.
-Facebook is a free platform for businesses to house their online presence.
+They are free platforms for businesses to house their online presence.

-To set up a Facebook business page, you’ll just need your basic details, a great description, lots of photos, videos if possible, and the passion to share your business and love for timber to the world.
+To set up a Facebook business page, you’ll just need your basic details, a great description, lots of photos and videos, and the passion to share your business and love for timber to the world.
 Sure, it’s time-consuming as well, anything worth-while is.
 But the ability for a novice computer-user to sell to their target market is much more achievable.

 The key to your new Facebook business page is uploading relevant content at least once a day.
 So post about your latest sawmilling job, the types of timber your enjoy cutting, special deals and industry information.
 Anything like-minded people will find interesting.